natelandau/dotfiles/README.md

 ## Managing Secrets

 Secrets are managed in [1Password](https://developer.1password.com/docs/cli/).
 1Password is not needed if Chezmoi is set to `use_secrets = false` in the `~/.config/chezmoi/chezmoi.toml` file.

+**IMPORTANT:** The 1Password CLI must be installed and configured before using chezmoi secrets.
+Follow the [official documentation](https://developer.1password.com/docs/cli/) to install and configure the 1Password CLI.

 ### SSH Configuration